michaeldyrynda/founder-style/docs/configuration/README.md

 By maintaining a separate configuration file for your application-specific concerns, it becomes much simpler to keep these files up-to-date with the default Laravel configuration files, and subsequently makes upgrading between versions easy.

+More information on this approach can be found on Jason McCreary's article on [maintaining Laravel config files](https://jasonmccreary.me/articles/maintaining-laravel-config-files/).

 ## Naming

 Files that live inside your application's `config/` directory must use kebab-case.